bcgov/mines-digital-trust/openshift/README.md

 #### Promotion from DEV to TEST
 When promoting from DEV to TEST (and TEST to PROD), we do **NOT** build the images.

-1. ensure the *.<env>.params files have the correct values
+1. ensure the *.<env>.param files have the correct values
 1. tag all the images required for the promotion
 1. deploy the required components

 ### Build and Deployment commands
 Again, remember the assumption that you are in your terminal at `mines-digital-trust/openshift` and logged into Openshift.
-We also assume that all the housekeeping tasks are done, and that the param files have been generated and verified for correctness.
+We assume the housekeeping tasks complete and that the param files have been generated and verified for correctness.

 #### build db image